emtee40/Local-GSM-Backend/README.md

 ============
 |Permission|Use|
 |:----------|:---|
-ACCESS_COARSE_LOCATION|Allows backend to determine which cell towers your phone detects.
+ACCESS_FINE_LOCATION|Allows backend to determine which cell towers your phone detects.
+ACCESS_BACKGROUND_LOCATION|Android >= 10 needs this to access location in the background.
 INTERNET|Allows database creator to pull cell tower data from OpenCellID, Mozilla, etc.
 WAKE_LOCK|Allows database generation service to run without being put to sleep.
 WRITE_EXTERNAL_STORAGE|Allows database to reside on external storage.